-Want to get into BS/MD programs?
+Want help on how to transfer colleges?
 Stand out from competition and enroll in our college application boot camp to get the help you need.

 Many students believe that attending college is a simple process, that is, once you’ve decided which one to go to!
 You may simply expect to spend four years at the same school.
 However, for many students, the college experience involves multiple schools!
 This article is the ultimate guide for transferring colleges.